-We work with Yodlee and Rackspace, companies trusted by hundreds of financial institutions to keep client data secure.
+We work with Rackspace, a company trusted by hundreds of financial institutions to keep client data secure.
 Yodlee’s data security meets or exceeds PCI and SAS 70 Level 2 standards.
-Our servers are located in Rackspace’s high security data center which also meets those standards and follows the ISO 27000 series information security framework.
+Our servers are located in Rackspace’s high security data center which meets or exceeds PCI and SSAE16 standards and follows the ISO 27000 series information security framework.

 All interactions with Blueleaf’s software run over secure HTTP with transport layer security (TLS, formerly SSL) protecting any communications from being intercepted.
 We authenticate our primary domain with an extended validation certificate from Thawte, a Verisign company, two of the oldest and most trusted names in Internet security.

 To further ensure the security of data once it is decrypted on our servers, we use dedicated hardware for all client data.
 We never use shared servers — not even virtual private machines — for confidential information.